FREE SPEECH HISTORY TIMELINE

 1776: Thomas Paine’s Common Sense

 In early 1776, the anonymous pamphlet Common Sense takes America by storm.
 The author Thomas Paine makes a merciless case for separation from the British empire.
 According to Paine’s own claims, it sells as many as 500,000 within the first year.
 Some historians think the actual number is closer to 75,000.
-But regardless, the pamphlet has a tremendous effect on the popular opinion regarding the question of separation.
+But regardless, the pamphlet has a tremendous effect on the popular opinion on the separation question.

-“As to religion, I hold it to be the indispensible duty of every government, to protect all conscientious professors thereof, and I know of no other business which government hath to do therewith.
-Let a man throw aside that narrowness of soul, that selfishness of principle, which the niggards of all professions are so unwilling to part with; and he will be at once delivered of his fears on that head.
-Suspicion is the companion of mean souls, and the bane of all good society.
-For myself, I fully and conscientiously believe, that it is the will of the Almighty, that there should be a diversity of religious opinions among us: it affords a larger field for our Christian kindness.
-Were we all of one way of thinking, our religious dispositions would want matter for probation; and on this liberal principle, I look on the various denominations among us, to be like children of the same family, differing only, in what is called, their Christian names.”
+“As to religion, I hold it to be the indispensible duty of every government, to protect all conscientious professors thereof, and I know of no other business which government hath to do therewith… For myself, I fully and conscientiously believe, that it is the will of the Almighty, that there should be a diversity of religious opinions among us …”

 – Thomas Paine: Common Sense (1776)